Dismantling mental health stigmas. Addressing racism in the medical field. Being Christian and LGBTQIA+. Gun violence. Islamophobia.

 “It’s such a diverse pool of options,” Crawford said.
 “You can’t say there’s nothing for you.”

 The symposium begins on Wednesday, Feb.
 19, with a keynote address by Angela Davis, an activist, philosopher, author and professor emerita of the University of California, Santa Cruz.
-Crawford is excited to bring the well-known speaker to Whitman, and to hear firsthand about her experiences as an African-American woman and activist in the civil rights era,
+Crawford is excited to bring the well-known speaker to Whitman, and to hear firsthand about her experiences as an African-American woman and activist in the civil rights era.
+Read more about the keynote address.

 “It excites me to know that she’s going to inspire us,” he said.
 “It’s very easy to lose hope.
 It’s very easy to become disheartened.
 I think Angela Davis represents hope.”